schwankd/schwankd/README.md

 - 🔭 I’m currently working on
-    my homelab, my own scripts for automation, and a bunch of todos on my list.
+    my homelab,i got a own server/technic-forum im working on, my own scripts for automation, and a bunch of todos on my list.

 - 🌱 I’m currently learning
     apprenticeship as an photographer at day ☀, network and server things at night ☾.